A-N-M-Noor/mechaScratch_404/README.md

  * `experiments` - codes that were used to do experiments.
  * `models` - the 3D printable files used in our robot.
  * `getting started` - getting started guide.
+ * `issues and solutions` - Issues we've faced and how we've worked around them.
  * `schematic` - contains the schematic of the electrical system of our robot.
  * `src` - contains the main code of our robot.
  * `video` - contains the video link of YouTube where our robot can be seen in action.